alphagov/govuk-rfcs/rfc-069-classifying-and-measuring-tech-debt.md

 Overall rating: **High**

+---

-Organisations can’t be renamed without developer input
+#### Organisations can’t be renamed without developer input

-Cause: Reslugging an organisation is a multi step process across a number of applications.
+**Cause**: Reslugging an organisation is a multi step process across a number of applications.
 Some steps are not required depending on how much content exists for an organisation.

-Consequences:
+**Consequences**:

 - Creates too much chore work

 Impact of debt: **Low** due to volume of requests

-Effort to pay down: **High** due to the work&nbsp;required across all apps to simplify this process.
+Effort to pay down: **High** due to the work required across all apps to simplify this process.

 Overall rating: **Low** due to relative support burden.

+---

-Manuals Publisher uses complex design patterns
+#### Manuals Publisher uses complex design patterns

-Cause: Manuals Publisher is written in a style that is unfamiliar to many Rails developers, and requires alterations in many areas of the code base to deliver a story.
+**Cause**: Manuals Publisher is written in a style that is unfamiliar to many Rails developers, and requires alterations in many areas of the code base to deliver a story.

-Consequences:
+**Consequences**:

 - Harder to patch security vulnerabilities
 - Harder to implement new features